What is Google Trends?

 Examining the graph, we can pull at least three core insights:

-1. Interest consistent peaks in summer, showing clear seasonality: May-June sees the highest interest in sunscreen each year, which is likely when we would want to launch a sunscreen-related product or piece of content.
+1. Interest consistently peaks in summer, showing clear seasonality: May-June sees the highest interest in sunscreen each year, which is likely when we would want to launch a sunscreen-related product or piece of content.
 For more on these use cases, see our eCommerce and SEO guides.

 2. Interest falls dramatically during winter: Searches hit a low of 50 this past December, or 50% of the following peak in June.